miladyboy/wingman/tasks/Tasks.md

 [x] Create a proper MVP landing content and styles.
 [x] Integrate Cypress or Playwright for automated E2E testing.
 (Hard) [x] Add Stripe integration for payments.
+[x] Remove text that says that the backend is reviewing your subscription state.